 The second row offers good room, nearly matching the front.
 Second-row passengers in bucket seats have their own console, with an elbow tray, two cupholders each, audio controls and if equipped, the DVD screen overhead; the bench-seat second-row may be ordered with power releases to fold.
 With the touch of a button on the instrument panel or C-pillar, the seatbacks fold flat against the lower cushions, and then the seats flip up against the backs of the front seats.

-The third row 50/50 seat has three seatbelts and two headrests.
+The third row 50/50 seat has three seatbelts, two headrests, and, if you order the DVD entertainment system, its own separate screen.
 If you want to carry long items down one side the rear row becomes a one person seat; most vehicles with a three-person third-row seat split it 60/40 so you can carry six people plus long pieces.
 The third-row seats fold easily but not flat into the floor like most of the competition; for a longer flat cargo floor the third row must be taken out (and these aren't light like baby seats) and left behind.

 Head room in the third row is good, and leg room is okay (34.9 inches); the Expedition EL and Navigator L have a distinct advantage here because of their independent rear suspension.
 There is a great view through the wraparound glass, so it doesn't feel cramped or claustrophobic back there.
 Third-row climate control vents are inconveniently located in the headliner over the heads of the second-row passengers, but they can be aimed rearward toward the third-row passengers' knees.
 The second-row passengers have their own vents in the headliner, too, over their laps.